Work to transform Trefusis Park into a green solution to nearby flooding issues started in April 2025.

 Size of the newly created areas

-The park has an area of approximately 25,000 m2, excluding the woods to the east.
-Depending on the final design, the seasonal wetland basins will be between 6000 m2 and 12,000 m2, so will take up between 24% and 48% of the non-wooded area of the park.
-The basins will be dry for most of the year, allowing people to walk through them.
+The park has an area of approximately 25,000 square metres, excluding the woods to the East and West.
+The seasonal wetland basins will be approximately 7400 square metres and vary in depth depending upon rainfall.
+The basins will remain dry and accessible for most of the year, allowing people to walk through them.

 Safety of the seasonal wetland basins when full of water

-The seasonal wetland basins will be designed in accordance with the Local Flood Risk Management Strategy and will take account of the latest Health and Safety design guidance.
-The water depth will be a maximum of 1.2 metres.
-As with any water, though, children and dogs will need to be supervised.
+The seasonal wetland basins have been designed in accordance with the Local Flood Risk Management Strategy and Health and Safety design guidance, including input from the Royal Society for the Prevention of Accidents.
+During the worst rainfall events, the water depth may reach a maximum of 1.2 metres.
+As with any water, children and dogs will need to be supervised.

 Building Resilience in Communities Team

-While the proposed scheme will provide some immediate benefits in reducing the flood risk, the full benefit to the project will be achieved when South West Water Services Limited complete their water separation works upstream.
+While the proposed scheme will provide some immediate benefits in reducing the flood risk, the full benefit to the project will be achieved when South West Water complete their water separation works upstream.
 Even after this time, however, we cannot guarantee that flooding will never occur because of the predicted changes in weather and sea levels caused by climate change.
-This is why Plymouth City Council’s Building Resilience in Communities (BRIC) Team will be working with local people to raise flood awareness.
-Opportunities to get involved will include:
+This is why Plymouth City Council’s Building Resilience in Communities (BRIC) Team are working with local people to raise flood awareness.
+Opportunities to get involved include:

 - attending flood risk awareness sessions